-Over the summer holidays, Baby-Cham (the owner of the company and her little helpers) went to test out a couple of the new parcours d’orientation (orienteering routes) in the Chamonix Valley.
+A couple of years ago, 🌈 Baby-Cham (the owner of the company and her little helpers) went to test out a couple of the (then) new 🧭 parcours d’orientation (orienteering routes) in the 🏔 Chamonix Valley.
 You may have seen some of the maps in your local tourist offices or on large panels on-site?
 The Chamonix Valley has developed 6 orienteering routes for you to enjoy, many of them in the SHADE of forests (perfect for a hot day!):

 - Argentière la Moraine;